 Al Pacino’s return was understated at first.
 Sea of Love is one of many ho-hum erotic crime thrillers that cluttered up the early Nineties and his Oscar-winning performance in Scent of a Woman felt sentimental and awards-baity.
 His return as Michael Corleone in the ill-judged Godfather Part III only emphasized the distance from the glory days.
 But Pacino always produces interesting working and whether it was an inspired cameo in David Mamet’s Glenn Gary Glen Ross or starring roles in Donnie Brasco and The Insider Pacino evolved into a character actor of huge power when given the right material.
 His enthusiasm for the right material could also be seen in Looking for Richard, a documentary he directed about his passion for Shakespeare and Richard III.

-2019 proved to be one of his most productive years yet.
+Last year proved to be one of his most productive years yet.
 Having already gone toe to toe with Robert De Niro in Michael Mann’s Heat, Pacino once more met up with his contemporary in Martin Scorsese’s The Irishman, giving a witty and touching portrayal of Jimmy Hoffa.
-He had a small but remarkable role in Quentin Tarantino’s Once Upon a Time in Hollywood and he’s also about to appear in an Amazon series The Hunters.
+He had a small but remarkable role in Quentin Tarantino’s Once Upon a Time in Hollywood and he’s also appeared in an Amazon series The Hunters.
 Returning to his passion, he’ll also be starring in Michael Radford’s King Lear.
 From Michael Corleone to King Lear, the range is a tribute to the actor and hopefully there a few more accomplishments to come.